demisto/content-docs/content-repo/extra-docs/articles/IAM-premium-pack-readme.md

 | User rehire | iam-enable-user |
  ---

-## Before You Start
+### Before You Start - User Provisioning

 The logic of the playbooks in the ILM pack, which determine how they execute, is determined by the employment data ingested from the Workday integration.

 There are several custom fields that must be populated with specific values in order for the playbooks to execute the correct management operations.
-If your current Workday instance does not include these fields and values, you will need to add them to the instance
+If your current Workday instance does not include these fields and values, you will need to add them to the instance.

 The following table lists these fields, what they are used for in Cortex XSOAR, and the valid values the fields accept.